Skip to main content

 Consider:

-• If this information is sought, how much weight will be put on the response as part of risk management processes?
+- If this information is sought, how much weight is put on the response as part of risk management processes?

-• What blocks will be in place on the account to prevent the customer from betting?
+- What blocks are in place on the account to prevent the customer from betting?

-• When will these be reviewed and how often?
+- When are these reviewed and how often?

-• To make a request to BetStop, wagering providers will need to provide their customer’s full name, date of birth, postcode, mobile phone number and email address for these to be checked against BetStop.
+- To make a request to BetStop – the National Self-Exclusion Register, wagering providers need to provide their customer’s full name, date of birth, postcode, mobile phone number and email address for these to be checked against the register.

-• Do processes and systems prevent or provide exception reports if someone tries to register with a date of birth or other details that are impossible or unlikely?
+- Do processes and systems prevent or provide exception reports if someone tries to sign up with a date of birth or other details that are impossible or unlikely?

 Compliance obligation 3: A wagering provider must not conduct direct marketing to a registered individual